Transport in Milford Sound: Sky Trail Milford (rejected by NZ government 2004)

 The project was shelved after the Department of Conservation refused permission based on its expected impact on the pristine wilderness it was to cross.
 Critics such as Forest and Bird Society had, amongst other reasons, protested against the destruction of beech forest for 85 towers and 2 transfer stations, bus traffic on previously less used roads, and the despoiling of natural landscapes by gondola traffic.
 There was also some concern about the location of the Skytrail in an area of strong seismic and wind activity.

 Other options

 Further options considered at some stage in the recent decade included a new one-way route (Queenstown-Milford Sound) via Glenorchy (northwest of Queenstown) and through a tunnel in the Darran Mountains (reducing the one-way trip to the Sound from five hours to two hours).
 The scheme had some similarities to the 'Milford Dart' scheme, but apparently did not go forward apparently due to the high difficulties faced with building new infrastructure in the two national parks.

+Other constraints

+Milford Sound is at risk of significant major landslide events, which in a worst case scenario could lead to the deaths of about 750 visitors in one event.
+This is a significant societal risk.
+Individual risk has been estimated for a visitor on 2019 modelling as 6.8 x 10−7, which is less than 1 in a million, and two orders of magnitude less than the now known risk of visiting Whakaari / White Island, an active volcano, as a tourist.
+However the societal risk is higher than the level determined to be significant in New Zealand after the 2019 Whakaari / White Island eruption because Milford Sound is a much more popular tourist destination.
+A decision on whether or not to accept the societal risk and its consequences of this expected disaster has been identified as the responsibility of the government of New Zealand, and has yet to be made in the context of existing transport infrastructure or any proposals to enhance them.